Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.374) this season, fueled by 87 hits.
+- McCutchen leads Pittsburgh with an OBP of .374 this season while batting .252 with 68 walks and 50 runs scored.

-- Among the qualified hitters in MLB play, he ranks 94th in batting average, 14th in on-base percentage, and 114th in slugging.
+- He ranks 87th in batting average, 13th in on base percentage, and 115th in slugging among the qualifying batters in MLB action.

-- McCutchen has had at least one RBI in 23.2% of his games this season (23 of 99), with more than one RBI eight times (8.1%).
-He has also accounted for three or more of his team's runs in three contests.
+- McCutchen has picked up an RBI in 23.0% of his games this season, with more than one RBI in 8.0% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.